How to create 2D barcodes

 Consumer marketing, payments, restaurant menus, Wi-Fi pairing.

-• Quiet Zone: Requires a large white margin (4 modules wide) to function.
+• Quiet Zone: Requires large white margin (4 modules wide).

 Tiny square with only one corner finder pattern.